smithlabcode/dnmtools/README.md

 ### Required libraries

 * A recent compiler.
 Most users will be building and installing this software with GCC.
-We require a compiler that fully supports C++11, so we recommend using at least GCC 5.8.
+We require a compiler that supports C++17, so we recommend using at least GCC 8 (released in 2018).
 There are still many systems that install a very old version of GCC by default, so if you have problems with building this software, that might be the first thing to check.
 * The GNU Scientific Library.
 It can be installed using apt on Linux (Ubuntu, Debian), using brew on macOS, or from source available [here](http://www.gnu.org/software/gsl).
-* The Zlib compression library.
-Most likely you already have this installed on your system.
-If not, it can be installed using apt on Linux (Ubuntu, Debian) through the package `zlib1g-dev`.
-On macOS, Zlib can be installed with brew (I have not needed to install this separately on any macOS).
 * The HTSlib library.
 This can be installed through brew on macOS, through apt on Linux (Ubuntu, Debian), or from source downloadable [here](https://github.com/samtools/htslib).